 This meditative investigation articulates Gladwell's discursive approach to contemporary art and structures the project as a free, contemplative space.
-Roadkill kangaroos are found on the side of highways by a black leather clad motorcyclist and given a ritualistic burial, a figure surfs a vehicle as it moves through desert roads, a masked individual rapidly paints and subsequently erases images of the/a universe in open arid settings, and a group of figures spin against natural rock formations.
+Roadkill kangaroos are found on the side of highways by a black-leather-clad motorcyclist and given a ritualistic burial; a figure surfs a vehicle as it moves through desert roads; a masked individual rapidly paints and subsequently erases images of the/a universe in open arid settings; and a group of figures spin against natural rock formations.

 With over one hundred colour plates and two in-depth texts – by Carolyn Christov-Bakargiev and Dr Blair French – MADDESTMAXIMVS: PLANET & STARS SEQUENCE is the first comprehensive publication of Shaun Gladwell’s multi-dimensional practice.